jordan4ibanez/fast_pack/README.md

 The implementation has been supercharged and simplified in this version.

+**Note:** Only works with PNG (for now).

-The best way I can show you how to use this is by showing you the unit test at this current point in time.
+The best way I can show you how to use this is by showing you the original unit test at this current point in time.

 ```d
 void main() {